Radiation Therapy in India

-The information from CT scan is then transmitted to a computer where the doctors compare the previous images with the present one.
+The information from the CT scan is then transmitted to a computer where the doctors compare the previous images with the present one.

-IGRT is mostly suitable for Prostate cancer, Lung cancer, Gynaecological cancer and Urinary bladder cancer.
+IGRT is mostly suitable for Prostate cancer, Lung cancer, Gynaecological cancer, and Urinary bladder cancer.

 B. IMRT (Intensity Modulated Radiation Therapy)